ervwalter/timer-gif/README.md

 Timer GIF
 =========

 This sample project shows how to create an animated GIF timer that counts down to a specific point in time.
+A demo of the project can be found at <http://timer.ewal.net>.

 It is licensed with the [MIT License](http://opensource.org/licenses/mit-license.php) if you'd like to take it and do something with it.